Morne Trois Pitons National Park, Dominica - Things to Do in Morne Trois Pitons National Park

 Where to Stay

-Laudat Village (mountain location)
+Laudat village (mountain eco-lodges)

 Wotten Waven (hot springs area)